aweathertforecastk/sdet_assignment_resolution/instructions_how_to_run_tests.md

 # Download the repository at https://github.com/aweathertforecastk/sdet_assignment_resolution

-# From the root of this repository, run the following:
+# From the root of this repository, follow these steps:

+# Create and activate a virtual environment:
+ Ensure you have Python 3.6+ installed.
+Use the following commands to create and activate a virtual environment:
+- `python3 -m venv venv`
+- `source venv/bin/activate`

 # Install dependencies: